Skip to main content

 TO APPLY FOR ECO 4 FLEX FUNDING ASSISTANCE

-To apply for ECO 4 FLEX funding you should contact one of the Council’s Approved Providers/Installers who will facilitate the application process.
-Installers can also provide you with initial advice around potential eligibility and then undertake any necessary surveys including Energy Performance Certificates (EPCs) free of charge.
+Installers can provide you with initial advice around potential eligibility and then undertake any necessary surveys including Energy Performance Certificates (EPCs) free of charge.

 Please note that the Council does not endorse any specific energy supplier, grant agent, installer or company.